TheDogKSP/cs-districts/README.md

 ## Technical notes

 This mod is implemented in C# using the Colossal Order API and replaces the AI of some game objects.
 As a result, it's very likely to conflict with other mods that have a similar approach to function.

+## Special thanks

+SamsamTS, for sharing such a nice UI controls to be used in the mod.